Tinnitus And Technology: Apps And Devices For Relief

 Types of Sound Therapy

 Sound therapy apps utilize various sound-based techniques to manage tinnitus symptoms.
-These techniques can include notch therapy, which involves targeting the specific frequency of tinnitus and reducing its perception, or frequency-based therapy, which uses specific sound frequencies to promote habituation and relaxation.
+These techniques can include notch therapy, which involves targeting the specific frequency of tinnitus and reducing its perception, or frequency-based treatment, which uses specific sound frequencies to promote habituation and relaxation.

 Top Sound Therapy Apps